catinahat85/BITC-University/README.md

 * **The Degree:** A nationally accredited Bachelor's degree (via Newlane University).
 * **The Shield:** Industry-recognized certifications (Google, Microsoft, Cisco) that validate hard skills to employers who might look down on competency-based degrees.
 * **The Cost:** Optimized by using "Free-to-Cheap" credit sources (Modern States, Saylor Academy) for all non-specialty coursework.

+## Why These Tracks?
+(The Newlane Strategy)

+The BITC University tracks are not random collections of courses.
+They are precision-engineered to exploit **Newlane University’s Transfer Credit & CPL Policy**.
+This is how we achieve a Bachelor's degree for under $500.

+### 1. The 75% Rule (The "Heavy Lifting")
+Newlane allows you to transfer up to **75% of your total degree credits**.
+* **BITC Strategy:** We provide exactly 45 credits of "Specialty Core" and "Electives" per track, plus the 15-credit Liberal Arts Core.
+* **The Result:** You walk into Newlane with 60 credits already in your pocket, halfway to a 120-credit Bachelor's degree before you pay your first month of tuition.

+### 2. Industry Certifications as Academic Credit
+Newlane’s **Credit for Prior Learning (CPL)** policy specifically recognizes industry-recognized certifications.
+* **BITC Strategy:** We use certifications from **Google, IBM, Microsoft, and Cisco**.
+* **The Benefit:** These aren't just for your resume.
+Because these providers carry **ACE (American Council on Education)** credit recommendations, Newlane can evaluate them for direct credit toward your major.

+### 3. The Major Credit Limit (The 25% Guardrail)
+Newlane policy states that up to **25% of required major credits** can be transferred.
+* **BITC Strategy:** We prioritize transferring the "IT Baseline" and "Foundational" major courses via ACE credits (Google/IBM).
+* **The Benefit:** This leaves the "Upper Division" specialty work for you to complete within Newlane's competency-based platform, ensuring your degree has the necessary institutional rigor while clearing the "busy work" via transfer.

+### 4. CLEP & Saylor: The $0 Strategy
+Newlane recognizes **Credit by Examination** (CLEP/DSST).
+* **BITC Strategy:** We utilize **Modern States** to get you free CLEP vouchers.
+* **The Benefit:** You fulfill Newlane’s General Education and Liberal Arts requirements for $0, saving your 25% "Major Transfer" allowance for high-impact technical certifications.

+---

+## Transfer Checklist (Newlane Policy Alignment)

+To ensure your BITC University credits are accepted, you must follow these Newlane-specific requirements:

+1. **ACE/NCCRS Status:** Every course in our tracks is selected because it currently carries **ACE** or **NCCRS** credit recommendations.
+2. **The

 ## The Universal Liberal Arts Core (15 Credits)
 *Required for ALL tracks.
 Completed via Modern States (Free).*